The 2022 Moving Together Conference

 Session 2B: New Safety Initiatives in our Gateway Cities - Berkeley/Clarendon Rooms

-Gateway cities are midsize, urban centers that anchor regional economies around the state and also possess unrealized potential, including expanding networks for biking and walking safely.
+Gateway cities are midsize, urban centers that anchor regional economies around the state and also possess unrealized potential, among them expanding networks for citizens to bike and walk safely.
 Three regional communities discuss this potential by highlighting similarities, differences, geography, funding opportunities, equity, and how adding new safety initiatives can have a transformative effect on travel options.
 MassDOT’s new Safe Streets for People Playbook will be premiered.

 Chris Cignoli, City of Springfield, and Meredyth Sanders, Kittelson